-Kennedy's Disease is a rare and currently incurable and non-treatable X-linked recessive genetic progressive neuro-muscular disease.
-Both the spinal and bulbar neurons are affected causing muscle weakness and wasting (atrophy) throughout the body which is most noticeable in the extremities (legs/arms), it is especially noticeable in the face and throat, and causes speech and swallowing difficulties, major muscle cramps as well as other symptoms (please see "Symptoms" section of this Web site for more detail).
+Kennedy's Disease is a rare X-linked recessive genetic progressive neuro-muscular disease.
+Both the spinal and bulbar neurons are affected causing muscle weakness and wasting (atrophy) throughout the body which is most noticeable in the extremities (legs/arms), it is especially noticeable in the face and throat, and causes speech and swallowing difficulties, major muscle cramps as well as other symptoms (please see the "Symptoms" section for more detail).

 Kennedy's Disease is an adult-onset disease with symptoms usually appearing between the ages of 30 and 50.
 However, earlier and later onsets have been recorded.>